munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Sample Code

-Let's assume we've met the surprisingly long list of requirements, and see how the pattern looks in code.
+Let's assume we've met the surprisingly long list of requirements and see how the pattern looks in code.
 As I mentioned before, the actual math behind transform matrices is beyond the humble aims of this book, so I'll just encapsulate that in a class whose implementation you can presume exists